-The Palace of Versailles is packed full of schemers, plotters, rulers, lovers and manipulators in this BBC2 drama, which returns for a second series from Friday 21st April at 9.30pm.
+The Palace of Versailles is packed full of schemers, plotters, rulers, lovers and manipulators in this BBC2 drama, which is back for a second series.

 Old favourites are set to return (King Louis, of course, and his brother Philippe) but there are also some newcomers at the Palace.
 Here’s everyone you need to know about, and where you’ve seen them before…